Data + AI systems for real workflows

 TV-Featured Project Evidence SRR was shown in a Guangzhou TV segment covering the fourth Lingnan Cup.
 The project is presented here as both a working AI system and a public-facing competition case, connecting technical delivery with external recognition.

-SRR product video thumbnail showing input parsing and task routing architecture SO_PRD25 product video Background -> pain points -> solution -> future roadmap Open video CIC AI Award preparation video thumbnail showing field maintenance work CIC AI Award preparation Construction-sector pitch material built from the SRR workflow story Open video
+SRR product video thumbnail showing input parsing and task routing architecture SO_PRD25 product video Background -> pain points -> solution -> future roadmap Open video CIC AI Award video thumbnail showing the SRR workflow showcase CIC AI Award showcase Construction-sector exhibition material built from the SRR workflow story Open video

 Hong Kong public-service SRR handling relied on multi-channel materials, manual routing, historical lookup, and repeated field interpretation.